keem-sys/ZipStore/readme.md

    - `.container-contact { border-radius: 5px; padding: 20px; }`
    Containers are styled with a border-radius of 5px and padding for a pleasing and organized layout.

-We believe that these design choices contribute to an engaging and user-friendly website experience.
-If you have any questions or feedback, please don't hesitate to contact us.

-Thank you for visiting [Your Website Name]!

-EBENEZER KOUAKOU

 ********************************************